 Dr Jason Allen-Paisant

-My main research interests are interdisciplinary and aim to foreground decolonial critical apparatuses and ways of thinking.
+My research aims to foreground decolonial critical apparatuses and ways of thinking.
 My current projects include: 1. a study of contemporary Haitian theatre 2.
-A book of essays provisionally entitled The empty stage: The Caribbean and post-humanism that studies Caribbean challenges to humanist metaphysics through the writings of such figures as Sylvia Wynter, Wilson Harris, Aimé Césaire, Suzanne Césaire, M NourbeSe Philip and Frankétienne.
+A book of essays provisionally entitled The empty stage: The Caribbean and post-humanism that studies Caribbean challenges to humanist metaphysics through the writings of such figures as Sylvia Wynter, Wilson Harris, Aimé Césaire, Suzanne Césaire, M NourbeSe Philip and Frankétienne 3.
+An edited book rooted in the conference "Memory & Performance in African-Atlantic Futures", which I organised at the University of Leeds in 2018.

-In my current work on performance, decolonial epistemologies and dehumanism, I am interested in the phenomenon of ritual possession (specifically in the context of Haitian vodou and similar Afro-Caribbean practices) and how it functions in two interconnected ways: 1) as a mode of existing that sheds light on the workings of colonial power and its bio-ontological effects and 2) as an anti-epistemology; that is, as a corrective mode of thought and being whose drive is to neutralise the knowledge structures that ground imperialism.
+In my current work on performance, I am interested in the phenomenon of ritual possession (specifically in the context of Haitian vodou and similar Afro-Caribbean practices) and how it functions in two interconnected ways: 1) as a mode of existing that sheds light on the workings of colonial power and its bio-ontological effects and 2) as a corrective mode of thought and being whose drive is to neutralise the knowledge structures that ground imperialism.
 I explore this question through both theatre/performance and poetics.

-A part of my Leverhulme project is the conference ‘Memory and Performance in African-Atlantic Futures’ (31 August-2 September, 2018), that brings together scholars and artists to 'reflect on how spaces and modes of performance are being used to energise both the particular and the entangled concerns of aesthetics, politics and epistemology within the memories linked to African-Atlantic colonialism and slavery'.
-This conference asks whether 'contemporary performances of memory, particularly those that point to African and Afro-diasporic alternatives to Euro-Western modes and models', are reflecting 'historico-political and cognitive shifts in how the relationship between African-Atlantic pasts, presents and futures is conceived'.
+A part of my Leverhulme project is the conference ‘Memory and Performance in African-Atlantic Futures’ (31 August-2 September, 2018), that brought together scholars and artists to 'reflect on how spaces and modes of performance are being used to energise both the particular and the entangled concerns of aesthetics, politics and epistemology within the memories linked to African-Atlantic colonialism and slavery'.
 More information can be found here.

 - Doctor of Philosophy (University of Oxford)